- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 - Girls with endometriosis have a significant amount of pelvic pain and menstrual cramps.

-- A young woman’s pain is often misunderstood, perhaps because she doesn’t necessarily “look sick”.
+- A young women’s pain is often misunderstood, perhaps because she doesn’t necessarily “look sick”.

 - Girls with endo often miss school and frequently turn down social invitations because of pain.
 This can lead to feelings of isolation and depression.